Add Custom Domains

 When you deploy a Plash app for the first time, a .plash

 file is created in your project root directory.
-This file contains your app’s configuration, including the app ID which determines your subdomain:
+This file contains your app’s configuration, including the app name which determines your subdomain:

 To customize your Plash subdomain: